brtrindade/brtrindade/README.md

 ### Hi there! 😁

 My name is Bruno Trindade Miranda Miguel from Brazil (🇧🇷).
-I'm a Fullstack Developer on Petrobras - Petróleo Brasileiro and a System Analysis and Development student.
+I'm a Developer Specialist at Grupo Boticario and previosly .NET Developer at Petrobras.

 I'm also Senior Project Drafter and have developed many projects on large brazilian industrys.